mehdi-monfort/P3_V2/README.md

 **How to play:**

   - Use the directional arrows on the keyboard for deplace MacGyver.
-  - Collect the 3 elements to be able to face the guardian or you will die and the game will start again.
+  - Collect the 3 elements to be able to face the guardian.
+  - If you do not have all the objects, you die and the game is restarted.
-  - When you win the game ends.
+  - When you win, the game ends.
   - To exit, use the escape key.

 ==============================================================================================

-**To create a new level:**
+**To change the level:**

    - Open the laby.txt file
    - edit the maze using:
-     - "S" is MacGyver
+     - "S" is Start, MacGyver
-     - "A" is the guardian
+     - "A" is Arrival, the guardian
      - "+" is a wall
      - " " is a path